-At present, there are no scholarships available at the postbaccalaureate level.
+At present, there are very limited scholarships available at the post-baccalaureate level.
 There are some teacher assistantships or graduate internships available in some of the departments.
 For further information, please see specific program area.

-International Leadership Scholar
+International Leadership Scholarship

-The International Leadership Scholarships offer an educational opportunity for up to five non-U.S. citizens in need of financial assistance.
+The International Leadership Scholarship offers an educational opportunity for up to five non-U.S. citizens/residents in need of financial assistance.
 The scholarships include a full-tuition award and health insurance coverage annually, and are for students who either audit or seek a degree.
-To apply for an international leadership scholar position, the individual must have a bachelor's degree, a minimum of five years' work experience in a professional capacity, the financial ability to cover one's own cost of living and books, and meet the minimum English proficiency requirements for the university.
+To apply for an international leadership scholarship, the individual must have a bachelor's degree, a minimum of five years' work experience in a professional capacity, the financial ability to cover one's own cost of living and books, and meet the minimum English proficiency requirements for the university.
 In addition, those desiring the degree-seeking scholarship must meet all of the admission qualifications for a specific degree program.
-Please contact ISS for additional information about this specific scholarship; an F-1 or J-1 visa is required.
+Please contact the International Center for an application and additional information about this specific scholarship.